dacadeorg/tutorials/ICP/typescript-smart-contract-101/content/typescript-smart-contract-101.md

 -   The second argument `44` sets the maximum size of the key (in bytes) in this map, it's 44 bytes because uuid_v4 generates identifiers which are exactly 44 bytes each.
 -   The third argument `1024` defines the maximum size of each value within the map, ensuring our messages don't exceed a certain size.

-**Note: it is not compulsory to use the StableBTreeMap.
+**Note: It is not compulsory to use the StableBTreeMap.
 We can choose between using tools from the JavaScript standard library like Map or the StableBTreeMap.
 While both options have their uses, it's important to highlight the significance of the StableBTreeMap.
 It offers durability, ensuring data persists across canister redeployments, making it suitable for storing critical and long-term data.
 On the other hand, the Map from the JavaScript standard library is ideal for temporary data as it is erased during redeployments.
 You should carefully consider your data persistence needs when deciding which data structure to use.**

 ### 2.6 Creating the Get Messages Function